Why climate trolls have failed to stop Greta Thunberg

 Greta Thunberg's trolls are clutching at straws to discredit her.

-The 16-year-old climate change activist has long been a target for criticism, but it's never been more pronounced than it is after a week that gave her a massive boost.
+The 16-year-old climate change activist has long been a target for criticism, but it's never been more pronounced than after a week that gave her a massive boost.

 Right-wing commentators have gone as far as to share a month-old photo of her on a boat — which had a single plastic water bottle behind her — as apparent proof of her hypocrisy: